DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

           - 800-12 is an introduction to computer security
           - 800-34 covers contingency planning
           - 800-86 is the “Guide to Integrating Forensic Techniques into Incident Response.”
     -  🔴NIST **CyberSecurity Framework (CSF)**: NIST 800-53 is the standard that describes the security controls mandatory for use on 📝U.S. federal government systems.
-It provides a catalog of security and privacy controls for all U.S. federal information systems except those related to national security
+It provides a catalog of security and privacy controls for all U.S. federal information systems except those related to national security.
+NIST SP 800-53 is a set of standards that federal agencies are required to meet.
+NIST SP 800-53 was created in response to the passage of the Federal Information Security Management Act (FISMA).
         - designed for ✴️commerical orgs and critical infrastructure, CSF 1.1 consists of five functions:
           - identify
           - protect